magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 sittings.
 When it was time to practise samādhi, I’d feel afraid.

 When we are new to it, training in samādhi is difficult.
 Anything is difficult when we don’t know how to do it.
 This is our obstacle.
-But at it, this can change.
+But training at it, this can change.
 That which is good can eventually overcome and surpass that which is not good.
 We tend to become faint-hearted as we struggle – this is a normal reaction and we all go through it.
 So it’s important to train for some time.
 It’s like making a path through the forest.
 At first it’s rough going, with a lot of obstructions, but returning to it again and again, we clear the way.
 After some time we have removed the branches and stumps, and the ground becomes firm and smooth from being walked on repeatedly.
 Then we have a good path for walking through the forest.

 This is what it’s like when we train the mind.
 Keeping at it, the mind becomes illumined.
 For example, we country people grow up eating rice